Sri Lanka president, PM to resign after tumultuous protests - KESQ

 “Today in this country we have a fuel crisis, a food shortage, we have the head of the World Food Program coming here and we have several matters to discuss with the IMF,” Wickremesinghe said.
 “Therefore, if this government leaves there should be another government.”

-Wickremesinghe said he suggested to the president to have an all-party government, but didn’t say anything about Rajapaksa’s whereabouts.
+Wickremesinghe said he suggested to the president to have an all-party government, but did not say anything about Rajapaksa’s whereabouts.
 Opposition parties were discussing the formation of a new government.

 Months of demonstrations have all but dismantled the Rajapaksa political dynasty, which has ruled Sri Lanka for most of the past two decades but is accused by protesters of mismanagement and corruption.
 The president’s older brother resigned as prime minister in May after violent protests saw him seek safety at a naval base.